-“Feast or Famine” lifestyle is not for the weak at heart!
-It’s great while the sun is shining and there’s lots of work to keep you busy – but you must budget for the slow times, and maybe your “Emergency Fund” should be a bit larger than compared to your neighbor who works a consistent 40 hour work week.
+The “Feast or Famine” lifestyle is not for the weak at heart!
+It’s great while the sun is shining, and there’s lots of work to keep you busy – but you must budget for the slow times, and maybe your “Emergency Fund” should be a bit larger than compared to your neighbour who works a consistent 40-hour workweek.

 4. You Own a Home

 When you own your home, you will have repairs and upkeep bills to look after.
-Although you should set up an additional savings fund to cover remodeling and most repairs, you may have unexpected costs like your furnace or Hot water tank needs an emergency fix.
-Your emergency fund can help you handle these costs
+Although you should set up an additional savings fund to cover remodelling and most repairs, you may have unexpected costs like your furnace or Hot water tank needs an emergency fix.
+Your emergency fund can help you handle these costs.

 5. You own a Car

 When you own a car – You will always have repairs and upkeep.
-Even though you should budget for new tires, new windshield, etc., sometimes you may have a “Surprise” fix, that could potentially put you out a few hundred to a few thousand dollars.
+Even though you should budget for new tires, new windshield, etc., sometimes you may have a “Surprise” fix that could put you out a few hundred to a few thousand dollars.

 6. You Live Far Away from Your Family

-Travel can be expensive – especially when traveling across Canada. – Airline last minute bookings can cost you more than when you plan ahead.
-You never know when a medical emergency can happen that you are needed for.
+Travel can be expensive – especially when travelling across Canada. – Airline last-minute bookings can cost you more than when you plan.
+You never know when a medical emergency can happen that you are needed.
 You will need to have some savings set aside:

-Price the cost of an airline ticket for yourself, plus any other costs with traveling such as hotels, car rentals etc.
+Price the cost of an airline ticket for yourself, plus any other expenses with travelling such as hotels, car rentals etc.

 7. Medical Issues

-A serious medical condition can cause you to max out all of your sick leave and end up taking days off with no pay.
-Yes, there is “Short Term Disability” and Long-Term Disability at most companies – But if your job had lots of “overtime” that your budget relied on – Kiss that extra goodbye while you’re on any type of Medical Assitance.
+A severe medical condition can cause you to max out your sick leave and take days off with no pay.
+Yes, there is “Short Term Disability” and Long-Term Disability at most companies – But if your job had lots of “overtime” that your budget relied on – Kiss that extra goodbye while you’re on any Medical Assitance.

 Your spouse could get sick and be transported to another city while he/she recovers – and you may need additional savings to help out during this time.

-Long-term Disability Insurance – will leave you with a lesser income than your normal job, unfortunately.
+Long-term Disability Insurance – will leave you with a lesser income than your regular job, unfortunately.

 Assured Income for the Severely Handicapped: AISH – You may or may not qualify for it depending on your assets, and as well it’s very similar to Unemployment Insurance.

-Maximum of AISH or EI is $980 bi-weekly
+The maximum of AISH or EI is $980 bi-weekly.

-Medication: You may decide to try something your health benefits don’t cover if you have coverage for medicine.
+Medication: You may try something your health benefits don’t cover if you have medical coverage.

 8. You are Unhappy in Your Relationship

-Yes, if you’re unhappy in your relationship/marriage – You should have an emergency fund- Divorce is costly and if you’re unhappy enough, maybe trying to live together while you live apart may have a huge financial strain your budget.
+Yes, if you’re unhappy in your relationship/marriage – You should have an emergency fund- Divorce is costly, and if you’re unfortunate enough, living apart may have a substantial financial strain on your budget.

 Costs to consider – Refurnishing, damage deposit, rent, lawyers, childcare etc.

-You may have goals in life, such as travel, or buying a new home or perhaps starting your own business.
+You may have life goals like travelling, buying a new home or starting your own business.
 By having an emergency fund – You can stop dipping into your other savings.
-This can help you from going backward, and it will leave the money that you want to save for your goals and protect your other savings.
+This can help you from going backward, leaving the money you want to save for your goals and protecting your additional savings.

 10. You Are Trying to Get Out of Debt

-IF every unforeseen event makes you pull out your credit card, or add it to your personal line of credit – My friend you’re going to never get out of debt.
-There’s only one way to stop the madness and that’s to budget for unforeseen events.
+IF every unforeseen event makes you pull out your credit card or add it to your line of credit – My friend, you will never get out of debt.
+There’s only one way to stop the madness: to budget for unforeseen events.
 Yes – You need to save money in your budget for things you don’t intend to happen.